Long-standing mystery of modified human skulls in ancient Japan solved by new analysis – KION546

 Intentionally modified skulls

-In all three groups, male and female skulls were deformed.
-But in the Hirota skulls, the occipital region — a cranial bone at the back — was notably flatter than in Jomon and Doigahama skulls.
-Certain indentations were also identified in Hirota skulls but were absent in those of Jomon and Doigahama individuals.
-These depressions may have been left by binding practices that deformed the infant skulls, the scientists said.
+In the Hirota skulls, the occipital region — a cranial bone at the back — was notably flatter than in Jomon and Doigahama skulls.

 The dramatic flatness of Hirota crania, the skull depressions and overall changes in bone structure corresponded with examples of extreme skull modification in cultures from the Americas.
 This told the researchers that Hirota people also deliberately modified their cranial shapes.